rakshithvasudev/Machine-Learning/README.md

 Suggests movies based on similar interests from other users.

 ## Natural Language Processing - Classifying Spam or Ham Texts
- On a whole bunch of corpus, the classifier uses NLP to regard an incoming text as Spam or Ham.
+ On a whole bunch of corpus, the classifier model uses NLP to regard an incoming text as Spam or Ham.